salesforce/lwc/packages/@lwc/module-resolver/README.md

 }
 ```

-The directory module record following uses an opinionated folder structure to resolve LWC modules.
+The directory module record uses an opinionated folder structure to resolve LWC modules.
 The directory path can contain one or multiple folders representing the LWC modules `namespace`.
-Each of those namespace folders can contain one or multiple directories representing the different LWC modules part of this namespace.
-The name of the directory indicates the LWC module `name`.
-For a module to be resolved, the LWC module folder should have a file matching the LWC module name, this file is the LWC module entry point.
+Each of those namespace folders can contain one or multiple folders representing the different LWC modules in the namespace.
+The name of the folder defines the LWC module `name`.
+For a module to be resolved, the LWC module folder must have a file matching the LWC module name, this file is the LWC module entry point.

 In this example, if the `dir` key is set `src/modules`, the following LWC modules can be resolved: `ui/button`, `ui/icons`, `shared/utils`.